 After crossing Thorong-La Pass we descend towards Muktinath, the important holy shrine for both Hindu and Buddhists.
 This part of the area is also interesting.
 Close to Muktinath temple, one can view eternal burning flame over the undergrounded water spring.

 As trekkers will come across varied ecosystems, diverse ethnic cultures and an ever-changing landscape from green paddy fields to oak forests, from arid deserts to the world’s deepest river gorge, Annapurna Circuit Trek has become one of the most popular trekking destinations in the world.

-The full blooming of red rhododendrons can’t be missed in March to April.
+If you want to see the full blooming of red rhododendrons try to visit on March, April.
 The landscape along the trekking route is wonderful.
 Clouds prevail more frequently, but clear days are still common in the region.